vsheg/intermediate-ml/03-nonlinear/01-nonlinear-ls.typ

   ub((bold(a) - bold(y)), bold(epsilon)), delta tb)
 $

-#note[The nonlinear optimization problem is reduced to a sequence of linear problems: at each
+#margin[The nonlinear optimization problem is reduced to a sequence of linear problems: at each
   iteration, a linear expansion of the function is made, matrices are calculated, and a (new) system of linear equations is solved.]